 ▪ WHAT NEXT?

-The next general election is to be held on 2 May 2024.
+The next general election is to be held during 2024.

 That is the next scheduled democratic event when the Brexit decision could be legitimately challenged, changed, or even overturned by a vote of ‘the people’.